danielkeller/maia/README.md

 ## Setup

-Ember dynamically links to the system's Vulkan loader.
+Ember dynamically links to the system's Vulkan loader, so one must be installed.
+Instructions for specific systems follow.

+To begin using the API, create an instance object with [vk::Instance::new()](crate::vk::Instance::new()).

 ### On Linux